 - Combine all marinade ingredients in a saucepan and heat over medium heat until butter is melted.

 - Allow marinade to cool and add wings and marinade to a plastic bag.

-- Place bag in refrigerator and allow wings to marinade for at least an hour.
+- Place the bag in the refrigerator and allow wings to marinate for at least an hour.